tact-lang/pitaya/docs/SPECIFICATION.md

   claude-code
 ```

-The SELinux flag is only applied on Linux systems where it's needed.
+Apply the SELinux flag only on Linux systems with SELinux enabled.
 The `--read-only` flag locks down everything except the mounted volumes.
-The container can only modify its isolated git repository.
+The container MUST modify only its isolated git repository.

-Note: This minimal example omits the `/home/node` named volume and `/tmp` tmpfs shown in 3.4; those mounts are required in the full runner configuration.
+Note: This minimal example omits the `/home/node` named volume and `/tmp` tmpfs shown in 3.5; those mounts are required in the full runner configuration.

-Reviewer scratch space (normative): For review/scoring tasks using `import_policy="never"` and default `review_workspace_mode="ro"`, tools MUST write any temporary files to `/tmp` or `/home/node` and MUST NOT write to `/workspace`.
+Reviewer scratch space: For review/scoring tasks using `import_policy="never"` and default `review_workspace_mode="ro"`, tools MUST write any temporary files to `/tmp` or `/home/node` and MUST NOT write to `/workspace`.

 **Branch Import After Completion**: After the container exits, as the final step of `run_instance()`, Git fetch from a local filesystem path is used instead of push coordination: